zifanzhu/MicroPro/README.md

 (To install ViralPip, replace the second command with `$ cd MicroPro/ViralPip`.)

-URC and FCV are two useful tools required in MicroPro.
+URC, URC-S and FCV are three useful tools required in MicroPro.
 Their source codes are in folder `src/`.
 To make them executable, run

 ```
 $ chmod 755 utils/*